akamai/lds-connector/README.md

 Authors
 =======

-This project is developed and maintained by Cam Mackintosh.
-My email is `cmackint@akamai.com`
+This project is maintained by Akamai's Security Technology Group.

+The original author is Cam Mackintosh.
+Her email is `cmackint@akamai.com`

 License